sahan/IckleBot/README.md

 	4. Applications
 	5. POJOs

 * An alternative threading model which simplifies the execution of worker threads and UI tasks.

-* An alternative event model which simplifies the linking of event listeners.
+* An alternative event model which simplifies binding event listeners.

 * Activity state management and configuration of window features.

+* Model-View binding which welcomes custom binders.

-* Utilities to discover and manage network state changes.
+* Support for handling network state changes.
 <br/>

 ##Setup